vele616/monorepo/packages/jobboard/website/content/jobs/senior-software-engineering-manager-pathrise-bxGLY.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/pathrise"
 companyWebsite: "http://pathrise.com/"
 summary: "Interested in new opportunities and have 4+ years of full-time software engineering experience?
-Pathrise has a job opening for a senior software engineering manager."
+Pathrise has a job opening for a Senior Software Engineering Manager."
 summaryBackup: "To apply as a senior software engineering manager at Pathrise, you preferably need to have some knowledge of: #javascript, #reactjs, #rails."
-featured: 20
+featured: 5
 ---

 **What is Pathrise?**